TheRedBrain/various-spell-utilities/README.md

 # Various Spell Utilities

-This mod adds various supporting content, that can be used by data packs and content mods.
+This mod adds various supporting content, which can be used by data packs and content mods.

 It does not add any gameplay content on its own, but gives data pack/mod authors more possibilities to add content.